 Sofia Maria Satanakis, Austrian Institute for European and Security Policy (AIES)

-Sofia Maria Satanakis has been a research fellow at the AIES since 2013.
-Her research covers the topic of European Integration, with a special focus on the EU’s Common Foreign and Security Policy (CFSP) and Common Security and Defense Policy (CSDP).
-She also covers Greece and Turkey and their bilateral relations.
-In 2017, she joined the Cologne Forum for International Relations and Security Policy (KFIBS e.V.) by becoming part of the research group ‘Europe/EU’.
+Sofia Maria Satanakis is a senior research fellow at the Austrian Institute for European and Security Policy (AIES).
+Her research covers the topic of European Integration with a special focus on the EU’s Common Foreign and Security Policy (CFSP) and Common Security and Defence Policy (CSDP).
+She also covers the Western Balkans, Greece, and Turkey as well as their bilateral relations.
+In 2017, she joined the Cologne Forum for International Relations and Security Policy (KFIBS e.V.) as part of the research group ‘Europe/EU’.
+She is also co-organising yearly conferences within the framework of ‘German-Austrian Debates on the Future of the EU’ of the AIES and the KFIBS e.V.

-Simon Desplanque is a PhD candidate at the Université catholique de Louvain (Belgium).
-His main research areas are the relations between culture and International Relations as well as US foreign policy from an historical perspective.
-He is also interested in Belgian foreign policy.
+Simon Desplanque is a PhD candidate and teaching assistant at the Université catholique de Louvain.
+His research focuses on culture in international relations and US politics.
+He is also interested in Belgian foreign policy, a topic on which he has published numerous book chapters and papers.

 Marin Lessenski, Open Society Institute